Local law enforcement to help with security in New Orleans during Sugar Bowl

 Aid was requested from other departments after a truck ran through Bourbon Street during New Year's festivities, killing at least 15 people and injuring dozens.

+"The Chief has been on the has been on the phone with Local, State and Federal partners since early this morning.
+We have provided Task Force Detectives and Special Operations personnel and additional resources are enroute to assist New Orleans now," a Baton Rouge Police spokesperson said.
+"ATF specifically requested us."

-The Baton Rouge Police Department offered assistance to the NOPD, and deputies with the East Baton Rouge Sheriff's Office said they have leant a bomb-sniffing dog to help with the ongoing investigation as well as 30 deputies to help with security during the game Thursday.
+Deputies with the East Baton Rouge Sheriff's Office said they have leant a bomb-sniffing dog to help with the ongoing investigation as well as 30 deputies to help with security during the game Thursday.

 "I think that's what they've requested from most agencies," said Casey Rayborn-Hicks with EBRSO.
 "Assistance with security."